 The USFS occupied the tower, which doubled as an emergency thru-hiker shelter.
 By the 1960’s, it was abandoned.
 Side note: In 1979, the first platform was set on fire and destroyed.
 Fourteen years later, it was rebuilt so hikers (day and thru) could once again view the mountains of Western North Carolina.
 In fact, it was the outcry from “thru hikers” that motivated the Forest Service to rebuild it.
 Today, a 20’x20′ viewing deck provides amazing views and a place hikers can take a break.

-Today, there’s plenty of evidence around the tower where hikers have camped along the ridge and I guess you can see what is left of the bald with the grasses behind Pat and Wessy.
-Also, you see where hikers spend the night.
-There’s a fire pit!
+There’s plenty of evidence around the tower where hikers have camped along the ridge and I guess you can see what is left of the bald with the grasses behind Pat and Wessy.
+Also, there’s a fire pit at the top!

 I love these views.
 I think once you get these mountains in your soul, you keep returning for breaks in this crazy, crazy out-of-control world.